On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

-\end{property} This principle constrains creative information generation, imagination if you will.
+This principle constrains creative information generation, or imagination.
 The total information contributions must balance to zero, preventing fabrication of knowledge not derivable from available sources.
-That also leads to response with bounded creativity.
+That also leads to response with bounded creativity, as illustrated in Section \ref{sec:Safety and Alignment}.